-SAP will shut down its third-party support subsidiary TomorrowNow and move hundreds of customers back to Oracle or other support.
+SAP will shut down its third-party support subsidiary TomorrowNow and move hundreds of customers back to Oracle

 The software giant said today that it will "wind down" operations at TomorrowNow, a third-party support provider it purchased in February of 2005 .
 But the end of TomorrowNow doesn't mean an end to the copyright theft lawsuit Oracle filed against the SAP subsidiary in March, 2007, an SAP spokesman said.
 The ERP rivals are set to meet in October in a settlement conference.

 "We looked into a number of options, including selling TomorrowNow," an SAP spokesman said.
 "But it would have been an extremely complex transaction for both seller and buyer."